 Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL, summarizes the process he uses with homeowners to clean AC coils.

-Do I Need a Professional for Air Conditioner Coil Cleaning?
+When To Call A Professional for Air Conditioner Coil Cleaning

 While many homeowners can perform AC coil cleaning themselves, hiring your local Bryant dealer ensures the job is done safely and thoroughly.
 A professional has the right tools and expertise to handle the delicate components and can spot other potential issues during an AC maintenance visit.